When looking at notable, affluent NYC addresses – 740 Park Avenue, in the Lenox Hill neighborhood of the Upper East Side in Manhattan, is legendary.

 Notable Residents of 740 Park Ave

 Let’s go over some history of 740 Park Avenue and the names that have made the address famous.
-Interestingly, the building has the highest concentration of billionaires in the country and possibly worldwide, calling it home.
+Interestingly, the building has the highest concentration of billionaires in the country and possibly worldwide.
 Back in 2004, it was reported that 6 out of the Forbes 25 richest New Yorkers – all billionaires – either currently live or had lived at 740 Park Ave.
 Today, the list of icons remains impressive, proof of its timeless magnificence.

 In 1971, Saul Steinberg, a New York businessman who was a millionaire before his 30th birthday and a billionaire before his 40th, bought the Rockefeller duplex for $285,000.
 In 2000, he sold it for around $30 million to Stephen Schwarzman, co-founder, chairman, and CEO of The Blackstone Group.